26 October 2021

 Let what you wear be a symbol of what you care about and what you will stand up for.
 Dress like the day, not the middle of the night — like a meadow of wildflowers in bloom, not the soot-begrimed walls of buildings during the Industrial Revolution.

 Be inspired by what men in the least developed (and therefore least polluting) regions and countries of the world wear.
 (How did business suits come to be synonymous with pollution and, well, death?)
 Wouldn't it be fun to be more colourful and more comfortable this year?
-And how will you come up with the creative solutions we need in order to address the climate crisis if you're dressed in your dreary, anemic, lackluster, cheerless, monotonous, and decidedly unimaginative suits?
+And how will you come up with the creative solutions we need in order to address the climate emergency if you're dressed in your dreary, anemic, lackluster, cheerless, monotonous, and decidedly unimaginative suits?
 (Can you tell I'm not a fan of "the suit"?)

 Mithika Mwenda, secretary general of the Pan-African Climate Justice Alliance (PACJA)